 Secrets to Getting Your First Photobooth Gig!

 So now you have your brand identity, your website and your pricing.
-It's now time to get out and get our first gig!
+It's now time to get out and get your first photo booth gig!

 This starts by introducing yourself to everyone.
 Remember that you're new and people have no idea who you are, what your business is, or what you can do!
 While it's not necessary, some people like to do a free event for exposure.
 I know that in the photography industry it can be a very controversial subject, but when done properly, exposure can actually take you very far!